 The next configuration snippet shows the same for NGINX:

 You can then feed the log file /var/log/httpd/wordpress-logins.log to SSHGuard using the FILES configuration option.
-At this point you’re actually finished.
+At this point you’re finished.
 You’ll still want to read the section about XML-RPC below.

 Remember to disable XML-RPC